-- RD is considered a core subsidiary of Danske Bank, and acts as the Group's specialised mortgage bank.
-While it has its own governance structures, RD is closely integrated with its parent, and risk management of the two are aligned. - Stand-alone financial fundamentals are reassuring, with improving profitability, a low cost of risk and prudential capital ratios comfortably above the minimum. - Scope also considers the well-tested funding model, while also noting the highly interconnected nature of the Danish banking sector, and thus the role of market confidence in achieving system stability.
+- RD is a wholly owned subsidiary of Danske Bank A/S, to which Scope assigns a rating of A+, on review for possible upgrade.
+It acts as the Group's specialised mortgage bank in Denmark.
+While it has its own governance structures, RD is closely integrated into the Danske Bank Group, of which it is considered a core subsidiary.
+Risk management is aligned with that of the parent. - \checkmark - Stand-alone financial fundamentals are reassuring, with improving profitability, a low cost of risk and prudential capital ratios comfortably in excess of the minimum. - Scope also takes into account the well-tested funding model, while also noting the highly interconnected nature of the Danish banking sector, and thus the role of market confidence in achieving system stability.
 RD match-funds its loans with covered bonds, eliminating interest rate, currency and other market risks.
 Its exposure is therefore to the credit risk arising from the property assets it finances.